 The good news is that studio MAPPA has plenty of source material to work with for The God of High School Season 2.
 Even assuming the anime production committee were to greenlight the series for an annual release schedule, there’s zero chance they would catch up with the Webtoon before it ends.

 The best part is that English-only readers who wish to read ahead of the anime for free can jump straight to Chapter 113 on the Webtoon site (although it’s recommended to read Chapter 112 since it includes crucial details missing from Episode 13’s ending).

 The God of High School Season 2 release date predictions

 As of the last update, MAPPA, Crunchyroll, or any company related to the production of the anime has not officially confirmed The God of High School Season 2 release date.
 Nor has a GOHS Season 2 sequel been officially announced.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, The God of Highschool Season 2 premiere date will occur in the future.

 The question is whether Crunchyroll intends to follow the whole story of the GOHS Webtoon with a multiple season adaptation.
-The fact that the Tower of God anime wasn’t immediately renewed probably means fans will also be waiting on a GOHS Season 2 announcement.
+As we predicted, the fact that the Tower of God anime wasn’t immediately renewed meant that fans will also be waiting on a GOHS Season 2 announcement.